lando/lando/blog/posts/2020-06-02-lando-drupal-contributions.md

 Using this repo gives you a `.lando.yml` file configured for Drupal contributions:

-* Automatically grabs the Drupal source code and runs `comoposer install` on `lando rebuild -y`
+* Automatically grabs the Drupal source code and runs `composer install` on `lando rebuild -y`
 * Automatically kills the source code and database on `lando rebuild -y` so you can start fresh with each patch
 * Automatically enables `simpletest`
 * Adds a `lando test` command to invoke Drupal simpletests